‘The miracle is not to walk on water.

 There are two ways of working with this week’s practice, both very different.
 Think about which is for you before you begin.

 One is to join our private Facebook group, where you will find inspiration, enthusiasm, participants’ creative and reflective work, and generous peer feedback (plus a little from me).
 I recommend this option; it adds a significant dimension to the week and a sense of deep companionship.
+So far, people have often chosen to continue to post to the Fb page.

 The other, and I really only recommend this for people who are self-motivated and used to retreat-style work, is to approach this week in a spirit of real retreat: minimising all external distractions and having a break from whatever your entertainment ‘tics’ are: TV, radio, computer, phone etc. I notice that people who go for the solo option but do not ‘fit’ the above description tend to fall away.